ispacowanguitar/napa-checkin-api/README.md

 ### Overview

 This is an API which allows a user to find a business and check in to it!
-The API will save each checkin in the database, so that statistics on each business and each user is easily produced.
+The API will save each checkin in the database, so that statistics on each business and each user are easily produced.

 ### How Does It Work